mattgillooly/wukong/README.md

 href="#serialization">defined above</a>.

-For processors which will only run inside a data flow, you can optimize by not doing any (de)serialization until except at the very beginning and at the end
+For processors which will only run inside a data flow, you can optimize by not doing any (de)serialization except at the very beginning and at the end

 ```ruby